Jump to Recipe

 Step 2: Braise

 Lightly sear the brisket just enough to caramelize the outside.
-Don't worry if some of the paste sticks to the bottom of the pan.
+Don't worry if some paste sticks to the bottom of the pan.

 Remove the brisket and set it aside while you saute the onions and carrots.
 Place a lid on the pot to help sweat the vegetables, then, add the tomato paste, stirring to coat.
 Add the red wine and bring the liquid to a boil.
 Scrape the bottom of the pan while the red wine cooks, scraping up any caramelized bits.

-If you rather skip the red wine, substitute it with more beef stock instead.
+If you rather skip the red wine, substitute it with more beef stock.

 Step 3: Make almond caper gremolata